BDC Hamburger Icon

 3. Remote workers may find it hard to unplug.

-With the blurred lines between work and personal time, it can be difficult to draw boundaries and know when to set work aside.
+With the blurred lines between work and personal time, drawing boundaries and knowing when to set work aside can be difficult.
 According to the Buffer report, 22 percent of workers say this is an issue, with 11 percent calling it their biggest challenge.

 Solution: This is where time management skills come into play.
 Schedule personal tasks before or after work hours to force yourself to shift gears.
 During your designated personal time, silence work notifications so you won’t be tempted to check your email or work collaboration tool.
 When on vacation or during the weekends, leave your tablet and laptop at home.